 6 Month, 1 Year, and 2 Year Drug and Alcohol Rehab Centers Near Me

-If you are seeking treatment for substance use disorder (SUD), you may wonder how long you will need to stay in rehab.
-While some people go to treatment for shorter lengths of time, such as 30 days, other individuals may find that a longer length of treatment is more beneficial.
+If you’re seeking treatment for substance use disorder (SUD), you may wonder how long you will need to stay in rehab.
+While some people go to treatment for shorter lengths of time, such as 7, 14, or 30 days, others may find that a longer length of treatment is more beneficial.

 Rehab centers offer treatment programs of varying lengths, including long-term rehab lasting 6 months or longer.
 Recovery from addiction is a lifelong process, but studies show that longer times in treatment are consistently associated with better outcomes.1 While the type and length of treatment will depend on your unique situation, learn more about long-term rehab options here.